BitlyTwiser/throw/README.md

-# pufs-client
+# throw
-Virtual filesystem TUI client for interating with pufs-server.
-Using IPFS as file system storage mechanism and sending data over gRPC
+Virtual filesystem GUI for interating with [pufs](https://github.com/BitlyTwiser/pufs).
+The application is using IPFS as file system storage mechanism, sending data over gRPC, and rendered utilizing the Fyne library.